Shipwreck Diving on Gunboat C-55, Isla Mujeres

 The Dive

-While there is generally a line available for descents, boats are no longer able to tie up to this as we mentioned previously.
+While there is generally a line available for descents, boats can no longer tie up to this, as we mentioned previously.
 So the entry to this dive is by a negative entry, backward roll.
 Divers can then free-descent to the bottom or swim to the descent line and use it to help them to the bottom.
-Divers must be secure in their ears and in their diving skills.
+Divers must be secure in their ears and their diving skills.

 Your ability to listen to your guide and be a good buddy to your diving partner will mean that everyone has a great, safe, and fun dive.

-The normal dive time for this dive is around 30-35 minutes and a safety stop is a necessity.
+The normal dive time for this dive is around 30-35 minutes, and a safety stop is necessary.

 Depth